+As the economy improves many companies seem to have a little more surplus capital.
 While investing in your business is great for the local economy, it's also important to keep surplus capital available.
 However, while your business works hard to generate cash, it's discouraging to see that savings rates aren't working quite so hard for you!

 You'll be only too aware that the returns you're earning on your deposits have been low for some time now.
-However, when you look at the graph below, it's surprising to see how low.
-ECB interest rates have been below zero since 2014 - that's nearly a decade.
+However, when you look at the graph below, it's shocking to see how low.
+ECB interest rates have been near zero since 2009 - that's seven years.
 Of course, the ECB rate determines the rate you earn on your own company deposits - so it's probably true to say that they haven't been earning very much!